AshtonSBradley/ashtonsbradley.github.io/_pages/openings.md

 - send me an [email](mailto:{{site.data.admin.settings.email}}).
 State briefly why you are interested and attach a CV, including information about the grades you had as in Hons or MSc.
 No need for a separate cover letter or certificates.

+- The next steps will be for us to meet online to discuss research and formulate a research proposal.

-Support for PhD research at Otago
+Financial support for PhD research at Otago

 [Otago Doctoral Scholarship](https://www.otago.ac.nz/courses/scholarships/university-of-otago-doctoral-scholarship)